Tennis-Adelaide to host two Australian Open warm-ups | Sports-Games

 The Adelaide International was staged as a warm-up to the Grand Slam in 2020, but this year all the warm-ups for the Australian Open were held at Melbourne Park after players came out of quarantine.
 The run-up to next year's edition of the Grand Slam looks like being closer to normal.

-Players vaccinated against COVID-19 will be able to play at the Australia Open without undergoing any quarantine but organizers confirmed on Saturday that anyone who is not would be barred.
+Players not vaccinated against COVID-19 will be barred from playing at the Australia Open, organisers confirmed last week.
 Sources at the ATP said there would be four warm-up events in Australia ahead of the major in addition to the $10 million ATP Cup men's team tournament, which will be held in Sydney.

 Sydney hosted the knockout rounds of the event in its inaugural year in 2020 after group matches were also held in Brisbane and Perth.
 Some state borders that were closed to stop the spread of COVID-19 are opening up as vaccination rates rise but Western Australia and Queensland have retained restrictions on entry, making it unlikely that Perth and Brisbane will host any warm-up matches in January.